JulienBarra/JulienBarra/README.md

 ## About me

-I'm currently working as a teacher in a French bootcamp, La Capsule.
-I'm training students to become Fullstack JS Developers : <br>
+I'm student in a French bootcamp, La Capsule.
+I will be Fullstack JS Developer : <br>
 🚀  Next.js / Redux / MongoDB / Express 🚀

 - 🔭 &nbsp; **I am passionate and happy as a Web Developer**
-- 🌱 &nbsp; I'm on track with learning more about Desktop applications with C# and its framework WPF
-- 🥅 &nbsp; Goals : overcome my imposter syndrome
-- 💬 &nbsp; Ask me about Astronomy, fishing and bass guitar
-- ⚡ &nbsp; Fun fact: I never eat couscous without gruyere

 <br>